Policy and management considerations

 Aoun SM, Wall D, Kristjanson LJ, Shahid S. Palliative care needs of terminally ill people living alone: a service provider perspective.
 Collegian.
 2013;20(3):179-85.

 This paper investigated the support needs of people living alone with a terminal illness from a service provider perspective.
-An in depth semi-structured interviews were conducted with nine HSPs from community based services in three Australian states.
+In depth semi-structured interviews were conducted with nine HSPs from community based services in three Australian states.
 Four main themes emerged: care challenges, differences in care provision, appropriate approaches to care and essentials for an effective service such as 24 h care, cost-free provision of personal alarm systems, supported and coordinated housekeeping services, funded respite care and financial care packages.
 The study provided directions to inform service planning for this growing and challenging population group regarding adequate and timely services that will lead to more complying with the clients' wishes, more care being delivered at home, a reduction in hospitalisations, a better quality of life and a capacity to die at home.

 Currow DC, Allingham S, Bird S, Yates P, Lewis J, Dawber J, Eagar K. Referral patterns and proximity to palliative care inpatient services by level of socio-economic disadvantage.
 A national study using spatial analysis.
 BMC Health Serv Res.
 2012 Nov 23;12:424. (free full text article)